Monica Lewinsky says she was uninvited from event after host realized Bill Clinton was coming

 Breaking News Emails

-Monica Lewinsky said Wednesday that she had been "uninvited" from an event on social change after the host organization learned that former President Bill Clinton had also accepted an invitation to attend the event.
+Monica Lewinsky said Wednesday that she had been "uninvited" from an event on social change after the organization hosting it learned that former President Bill Clinton had also accepted an invitation to attend.

-Lewinsky, who didn’t name the host of the event she was referring to, added in another tweet that she’d been offered an article in the host's magazine as part as an effort to "ameliorate" the situation.
+Lewinsky, who didn’t name the host of the event, added in another tweet that she had turned down an offer to write for the host's magazine.

 “p.s. ...and definitely, please don't try to ameliorate the situation by insulting me with an offer of an article in your mag,” she wrote.